vidyar/shippabledocs1/sources/config.rst

 .. code-block:: bash

-  # Postgre binds to 127.0.0.1 by default and is started.
+  # Postgre binds to 127.0.0.1 by default and is started on boot.
 Default username is "postgres" with no password
   # Create a DB as part of before script to use it

   before_script:
     - psql -c 'create database myapp_test;' -U postgres

-Sample Python code using `PostgreSQL <https://github.com/Shippable/postgresql-buildsample>`_.
+Sample python code using `PostgreSQL <https://github.com/Shippable/postgresql-buildsample>`_.

 SQLite3